-So before the next Product Review, I designed a toggled option from the current List View (LV) to a Single Task View.
+So before the next Product Review, I designed and mocked up a toggled option from the current List View (LV) to a Single Task View.
 The STV displayed ONLY the process data for the task at-hand, allowing me to narrow the left-panel a great degree, thus giving more real estate for the work instruction image.
 In addition, if the user wanted more image, a full-screen option was also included, or they could option off the timer panel.
 Next and Previous arrows allowed the user to go back to check a value or status from a previous task, or if needed to step forward to see the tasks ahead.
 All the LV features and functionality were redesigned into the STV.
 At the next Product Review meeting, I mentioned I looked into why their UI looked so clean and explained they were displaying only a single task.
 Then I showed my mockups.
 Blew everyone away.
 Its priority skipped ahead of everything, and with some minor design and configuration tweaks went right into development, and into the application.

 We were all starting to get into the mindset of giving as much control into the hands and ingenuity of the user—with the application becoming a platform of manufacturing tools, processes and functions.
-Even more new customers were checking out and piloting the eFlex Systems application.
+Even more new customers, large and small, were checking out and piloting the eFlex Systems application.
 Snap-on Tools, Whirlpool, Delta Faucet, Panasonic, Universal Electric, Tigercat, Komatsu, even a company that makes metal wallets.
 The fact that tons of process data was now easily accessible for and from all kinds of actions is very appealing.
 Sales was also devising new ways to offer the application in varying levels, eventually a three-level SaaS offering.
 I was involved in several Marketing meetings to mold and craft the application, and its functions into a manufacturing platform, eventually becoming the eFlex Systems Manufacturing Integrated Platform (MIP).

 eFlex System's Manufacturing Integrated Platform Comes To Life